LN-STEMpunks/JS-GUI/README.md

 You will need python to run this.

-Then, connect to `localhost:8888/index.html` in a browser.
+Then, connect to `localhost:8000/index.html` in a browser.

-Still working on some basic display functionality.
+To change the default robot IP (by default is `10.39.66.1`), change it in `config.json`.
+You can also change the port, then connect to `localhost:$port`